Contacting Hiring Managers After an Interview: 10 Truths You Should Know

 3. Check in on the status of your application via email.
 Do not call.
 This gives managers the opportunity to respond to you when it is convenient for them.

-4. Only reach out to a hiring manager if that manager conducted an interview with you directly.
+4. Only contact a hiring manager if that manager conducted an interview with you directly.
 It’s inappropriate to reach out to a hiring manager at a company if you interviewed with someone at a staffing firm or in another role.
 If you try to work around a staffing company, it could backfire.
 If invited to do so, copy your contact at the staffing company on any communication.
 If your staffing company is left in the dark, they can’t champion for you.

 5. Reach out to a hiring manager for one of two reasons: to check the status of your application or to request feedback after you have received notice that the company chose another candidate.
 And remember, only do either of these if you have been granted permission.